akkhan00/c_fileDeleter_Virus/README.md

 # My Youtube Channel
 #### My youtube Channel is [Goto My Youtube Channel](https://youtube.com/@akk07/)

-# Todos to add into this project
+# Todos to add into this project !
+- [x] Contribute into this project.

-- [x] Speed the Deleting functionality.
+- [ ] Speed the Deleting functionality.
 - [ ] Fix other issues if exists.